Is Alcohol a Gateway Drug?

 Drinking can expand your social circle

 For young people in particular, drinking alcohol may be part of expanding their social life, or beginning to attend more parties and events.
-This isn’t always a bad thing, but these contexts may involve associating with others who are making poor decisions around alcohol and substance use.
-This can increase a person’s chance of being exposed to other substances in the context of lowered inhibitions.
+This can be a healthy part of their development in many ways.
+But these contexts can include others who are making poor decisions around alcohol and substance use.
+This, in turn, increases a person’s chance of being exposed to other substances in the context of lowered inhibitions.

 Consuming alcohol can normalize substance use

-Finally, alcohol itself is an intoxicating substance, and is technically illegal if consumed underage.
+Finally, alcohol itself is an intoxicating substance, and is illegal to purchase underage.
 If an adolescent starts drinking alcohol, and experiences no serious consequences, they may begin to question whether other illegal substances are really so bad.
 Being intoxicated in certain contexts may also start to feel more normal or socially acceptable, making substance use in general less taboo.

 In summary, the more time younger people spend in contexts involving alcohol, the more likely they are to encounter other dangerous drugs.
-Lowered inhibitions, the normalization of substance use, and the influence of other acquaintances may, in fact, lead to further drug use for some people.
+For some, lowered inhibitions, the normalization of substance use, and the influence of other acquaintances could lead to further drug use.

-Approximately 95,000 people in the United States die each year from alcohol-related causes, making it the third-leading cause of preventable death in the nation.
-Alcohol played a role in more than 43 percent of liver disease deaths among adults in 2019, and research clearly shows that individuals who misuse alcohol have a greater risk of developing liver disease, heart disease, depression, stomach bleeding, and oral cancers.
+Approximately 140,000 people in the United States die each year from alcohol-related causes, making it the fourth-leading cause of preventable death in the nation.
+Research clearly shows that individuals who misuse alcohol have a greater risk of developing liver disease, heart disease, depression, stomach bleeding, and oral cancers.

 As far as addiction is concerned, alcohol is certainly on par with many illegal drugs.
 Those with severe alcohol use disorder (AUD) often find it extremely hard to quit, and withdrawal symptoms can be severe enough to require hospitalization.
-More than 14.5 million people nationwide qualify as having AUD.
-So, while it’s certainly worth considering whether alcohol is a gateway drug, it’s important to remember that excessive drinking is a big enough issue on its own.
+Nearly 30 million people nationwide qualify as having some form of AUD.
+So, while it’s worth considering whether alcohol is a gateway drug, remember that excessive drinking is a big enough issue on its own.

-Whether you’re concerned that a loved one’s drinking will lead to further substance use, or feel your own drinking has reached a point where it’s unhealthy, there are new, more convenient ways to get help.
+Whether you’re concerned that a loved one’s drinking will lead to further substance use, or feel your own drinking has become unhealthy, there are new, more convenient ways to get help.
 Ria Health offers support for cutting back or quitting alcohol from a smartphone app.
 Our program includes weekly coaching support, prescription anti-craving medications, and handy digital tools—everything you need to establish a better relationship with alcohol.

 Written By: